 The Differences Between Real-time and Turn-based Strategy

-So let's clear the fog of war and get right down to the battle: RTS vs. TBS - how to tell them apart, and which one is better?
+So let's get straight to the point: RTS vs. TBS - how to tell them apart, and which one is better?

 Real-time Strategy Vs. Turn-based Strategy